bids-standard/bids-specification/src/99-appendices/09-entities.md

 denotes the number/index (in the form of a nonnegative integer), not the `FlipAngle` value which needs to be stored in the field `FlipAngle` of the separate JSON file.

+## inv

+Full name: Inversion Time

+Format: `inv-<index>`

+Definition: If files belonging to an entity-linked file collection are acquired at different inversion times, the `_inv-<index>` key/value pair MUST be used to distinguish individual files.
+This entity represents the `InversionTime` metadata field.
+Please note that the `<index>` denotes the number/index (in the form of a nonnegative integer), not the `InversionTime` value which needs to be stored in the field `InversionTime` of the separate JSON file.

+## mt

+Full name: Magnetization Transfer

+Format: `mt-<label>`

+Definition: If files belonging to an entity-linked file collection are acquired at different magnetization transfer (MT) states, the `_mt-<label>` key/value pair MUST be used to distinguish individual files.
+This entity represents the `MTState` metadata field.
+Allowed label values for this entity are `on` and `off`, for images acquired in presence and absence of an MT pulse, respectively.

 ## recording

 Full name: Recording